Gulshan7250/devTinder-web/README.md

 - Login and see if your data is coming properly in the store
 - NavBar should update as soon as user logs in
 - Refactor our code to add constants file + create a components folder
+- You should not be access other routes without login
+- If token is not present, redirect user to login page
+- Logout Feature
+- Get the feed and add the feed in the store
+- build the user card on the feed in the store
+- Edit profile feature
+- Show toast Message on save of profile
+- New Page - See all my connections
+- New Page - See ally my Connection requests
+- Feature - Accept/Reject Connection Request

+Remaining:
+    - Send/ignore the user card from Feed
+    - Signup New User
+    - E2E Testing

 Body
     NavBar